kelvtang/pons-nft/README.md

 # Pons NFT

 This repository contains the Pons NFT system.
-Detailed documentation for the Pons NFT contracts are in the `contracts/` directory.
+Detailed documentation for the Pons NFT contracts are in the `contracts/` directory..
+Detailed documentation for tests are in the `tests/` directory.

 The structure of the repository is as follow: